 - What steps can I take to apply the framework from this program in my organization?

-This program is designed for leaders, at all levels, who wish to ensure their groups or organizations operate ethically.
+This online program is designed for leaders, at all levels, who wish to ensure their groups or organizations operate ethically.
 The insights are just as applicable for new team leaders as they are for seasoned executives.

 Leaders at all levels encounter situations that can either make—or irreparably damage—their reputation.
 This course will prepare leaders to both make the morally appropriate decision, and to also articulate the ethical values that guide a decision.